oiraqi/xcommerce/README.md

 - Angular/Material Design
 - ...

 The list is growing.
 You're welcome to contribute through your favourite front-end technology.
+We'd love to see PHP, Ruby, React, Vue.js...

 XCommerce is an overarching project with the following sub-projects:
 - XCommerce Core: https://github.com/oiraqi/xcommerce-core